 So how do you get out of a slump if you're in one?
 Here are four steps to help your salespeople break out of a slump.

 4 Steps to Take When Your Salespeople Hit a Sales Slump

 The slump that your sales rep is going through is his or her own slump.
 It's individualized to the person, and it needs to be treated individually to correct it quickly.
 As a manager, you should know that sales slumps are going to happen, and your job is to make sure the slide does not go very deep or last very long.
 The faster you can stop the downward slide of the slump and get it going in the right direction, the better off everyone will be.

 2. Examine the sales process.

 How effective is the salesperson being with moving both prospects and clients through each of the individual steps?
 For example, if your sales process consists of steps such as identify, connect, discover, advise, close, grow, you might want to take a look at the last 10 clients and prospects the sales rep was working to see just exactly where the issues or bottlenecks occurred.
 Once you have identified where the specific bottlenecks are in this salesperson's sales process, you can start to focus on training to improve in that specific area.

-- Start fresh.
-Notice I did not stay start over, as that really is not an option many of us have in the real world.
+Notice I did not stay, "start over," as that really is not an option many of us have in the real world.
 I did stay start fresh because that might be just the jump-start that is needed.
-So what does start fresh mean exactly?
+So what does "start fresh" mean, exactly?
 Start by choosing a new category.
-Notice that we are starting with prospecting and by doing so we are starting at the first step of the sales process.
+Notice that we are starting with prospecting and by doing so we are starting at the first step of the sales process: identify.
 Starting fresh allows you to focus on doing the little things right.
 Sometimes taking it step-by-step is enough to get you going in the right direction.

 Sales slumps aren't a reason to stress out.
 Neither are they a time to just sit back and ride out the slow time.
-With these steps, you can tackle sales slumps head on, and get your people functioning the way they want to be.
+With these steps, you can tackle sales slumps head on, and get your people functioning the way they want to be and improving sales performance.